duggabe/js-html/README.md

-# JavaScript to modify HTML pages
+# Using JavaScript to modify HTML pages

 This repo shows methods to modify HTML pages dynamically using JavaScript.